AbelDevers/Name_Generation/README.md

 To do so, I have developped this small python code using tensorflow to generate random names of cities sounding french, german, english, japaneze, etc...

+The file output example, contain obviously some example of the obtained results.

 Using a large free-database found online, with tens of thousands of names per country, we first vectorized the input.
 For each symbole, we assigned a vector with 0 in all spaces and 1 in the only relevent one.
 For example, a "a" is [1 0 0 ...
 0] and b is [0 1 0 0 ...
 0].

 [0 ....
 25 26 27 28 29] size 30